okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. <HookBasicAuthStep/> <HookOAuthNote/>

 1. Click **Save**.
 1. In your Glitch project, click **Logs**.
-If your set up is successful, a "Your app is listening on port {XXXX}" message appears.
+If your setup is successful, a "Your app is listening on port {XXXX}" message appears.

 The registration inline hook is now set up with an active status.